xzy0223/encoding2mediaconvert/utils/mc_config_validator/README.md

 - Validates MediaConvert job configurations against a JSON schema
 - Focuses on validating the "Settings" object in the configuration
 - Provides detailed error messages for validation failures
+- Checks for unknown parameters not defined in the schema
 - Can be used as a command-line tool or imported as a module

 ## Usage